shubhamk-76/UPMA/README.md

 ## 📌 Overview
 **UPMA** introduces an unsupervised approach for **Camouflaged Object Detection (COD)** that leverages **foundation models** to generate high-quality pseudo masks, followed by **cue-guided refinement**.

-This pipeline avoids the need for expensive manual and it is highly interpreteble than other UCOD methods.
+This pipeline avoids the need for expensive manual annotations and it is highly interpreteble than other UCOD methods.
 ---

 ## 📂 Datasets